Financing Available! We have financing options available for your next project. Learn more →

 Get Your FREE Quote Today!

-Many parts of residential and light commercial construction use footings, such as home foundations, porch and deck supports, garage slabs, column bases, and pole barn posts.
-A proper Concrete Footer White Pine TN matters for any load-bearing element that connects directly to the ground.
+Many residential and light commercial structures rely on footings, including foundations under homes, porch and deck supports, garage slabs, column bases, and pole barn posts.
+A proper Concrete Footer White Pine TN matters for any load-bearing component connected to the ground.

-Soil bearing capacity controls how much surface area a footing will need.
-Weaker or looser soils usually require wider and sometimes deeper bases to distribute the load the right way.
-A site evaluation or geotechnical report helps determine the proper sizing.
-Anchored Construction & Restoration assesses soil conditions in White Pine to recommend safe dimensions.
+Soil bearing capacity helps determine the amount of surface area a footing needs to perform safely.
+Weak or loose soils often call for wider and sometimes deeper bases to spread the load across more area.
+A site evaluation or geotechnical report helps determine the right sizing.
+Anchored Construction & Restoration assesses soils in White Pine to recommend safe dimensions.

 Building codes can vary, but common residential minimums often place footing widths between 12 and 24 inches depending on the load and soil conditions, with strip footing thicknesses usually ranging from 8 to 12 inches.
 Local code requirements and engineering recommendations may change these numbers.
 Contractors confirm the exact requirements before any work begins.